jonjoncronin/linuxServerProj/README.md

 See the key based authentication section for more details.

-The grader user has been given sudo access by adding the user to the sudoers file which is really handled by adding a grader file within the `/etc/sudoers.d` directory.
+The grader user has been given sudo access by adding the user to the sudoers file which is really handled by editing a `90-cloud-init-users` file within the `/etc/sudoers.d` directory.

 #### sshd configuration
 In order to meet the project requirements around SSH, the SSH server (sshd)